Martoxdlol/dart_solve_24_game/README.md

 The 24 puzzle is an arithmetical puzzle in which the objective is to find a way to manipulate four integers so that the end result is 24.
 For example, for the numbers 4, 7, 8, 8, a possible solution is
 (7 − (8 ÷ 8)) × 4 = 24

-## This solver
+## Cases outside the original game

-This solver can handle any number of cards (with any number in it) and any target number.
+This solver can handle cases outside the original game, like floating point numbers, negative numbers, and more than 4 cards.

 ## Usage
 ```dart